1998–99 in English football: Diary of the season

 30 December 1998 – French defender Didier Domi joins Newcastle United in a £4 million move from Paris Saint-Germain.

 31 December 1998 – 1998 draws to a close with Aston Villa still leading the Premier League, but with Chelsea, Manchester United, Arsenal, Leeds United and West Ham United all posing a fairly close threat.
 Nottingham Forest, Southampton and Charlton Athletic occupy the bottom three places.
 Sunderland and Ipswich Town continue to lead the way in the race for a Premier League place, with the playoff zone being occupied by Birmingham City, Bolton Wanderers, Watford and an ever-improving Bradford City.

-4 January 1999 – Arsenal began their defence of the FA Cup by beating Preston North End 2–0 in the third round at Deepdale, while last year's runners-up Newcastle United win 2–1 at home to Crystal Palace.
-Manchester United, many people's favourites for the trophy, get off to a good start in the competition by beating Middlesbrough 3–1 at Old Trafford.
-However, Leeds United are held to a goalless draw at Conference side Rushden & Diamonds.
+2 January 1999 – Last year's FA Cup runners-up Newcastle United win 2–1 at home to Crystal Palace in the third round.
+Leeds United are held to a goalless draw at Conference side Rushden & Diamonds.

+3 January 1999 – Manchester United beat Middlesbrough 3–1 in the FA Cup third round at Old Trafford.

+4 January 1999 – Arsenal begin their defence of the FA Cup by beating Preston North End 2–0 in the third round at Deepdale.

 5 January 1999 – Nottingham Forest, bottom of the Premier League and winless for 17 games, sack manager Dave Bassett after less than two years in charge.
 Micky Adams, former Swansea City and Brentford manager, is placed in temporary charge of Forest.

 8 January 1999 – 15-year-old Notts County schoolboy forward Jermaine Pennant signs for Arsenal's academy in a £2 million deal.

 9 January 1999 – The first Premier League games of 1999 include Coventry City's 4–0 home win over Nottingham Forest – the 18th successive league game that the visitors have failed to win.
 Southampton beat fellow relegation strugglers Charlton Athletic 3–1 at The Dell.

 11 January 1999 – Ron Atkinson is appointed manager of Nottingham Forest until the end of the season.

 13 January 1999 – Leeds United avoid what would have been one of the biggest FA Cup upsets of modern times and beat Rushden and Diamonds 3–1 in the third round replay at Elland Road.

 14 January 1999 – Wimbledon pay a club record £7.5 million for West Ham United striker John Hartson, who six months ago was a transfer target for Manchester United.

 16 January 1999 – Two high scoring games in the Premier League sees Dwight Yorke and Robbie Fowler score hat tricks for their respective clubs as Manchester United thrash Leicester City 6–2 at Filbert Street, while Liverpool crush Southampton 7–1 at Anfield.

 18 January 1999 – Bryan Kidd boosts his Blackburn Rovers side in their battle against relegation by signing Crystal Palace striker Matt Jansen for £4.1 million.

 23 January 1999 – Aston Villa suffer a shock FA Cup exit at home to Division Two leaders Fulham in the fourth round.

 24 January 1999 – Two late goals see Manchester United overturn Liverpool's 1–0 lead and win 2–1 in the fourth round tie at Old Trafford.